These soft and chewy white chocolate raspberry cookies are loaded with Enjoy Life Foods' white chocolate chips and frozen raspberries!

-Due to the fruit in the cookies and the lack of preservatives, I recommend keeping them in an airtight container and storing in the fridge up to one week.
+Due to the fruit in the cookies and the lack of preservatives, I recommend keeping them in an airtight container and storing them in the fridge for up to one week.
 They can be eaten straight from the fridge or you can let them sit out and reach room temperature before diving in.
-If you have cookies leftover pass the one week mark, I recommend transferring the remaining cookies into a ziploc bag and storing in the freezer.
+If you have cookies leftover past the one-week mark, I recommend transferring the remaining cookies into a Ziploc bag and storing them in the freezer.

 Equipment you will need:

 For more of our baking and cooking tools:

 White Chocolate Raspberry Cookies

 ¾ teaspoon baking soda

 Preheat the oven to 350°F and line a baking sheet with parchment paper or a silicone mat.
 Set aside.